-The concentration risk arising from exposures to each counterparty, including central counterparties, groups of connected counterparties, and counterparties in the same economic sector, geographic region or from the same activity or commodity, the application of credit risk mitigation techniques, and including in particular risks associated with large indirect credit exposures such as a single collateral issuer, must be addressed and controlled including by means of written policies and procedures.
-Exposure means any asset or off-balance sheet item without applying the risk weights or degrees of risk.
-Large Exposure means the exposures in the trading book/banking book of an investment firm to a client or a group of connected clients, the value of which exceeds the limits set.
+Where any trading book exposure exceeds the limits mentioned above, a CIF shall calculate an additional capital requirement as part of the K-CON requirement.
 According to Circular C513, the Company should notify CySEC without delay when the limits referred to in article 37(3) of IFR are exceeded, as required by article 38 of IFR.
 Moreover, harm can arise from more than just a concentrated trading book exposure to a client.
 To mitigate the potential for harm that can arise from different types of concentrated exposures or relationships, the Company should monitor and control all their sources of concentration risk, including:

+- exposures in a trading book

-- assets (for example, trade debts) not recorded in a trading book - off-balance sheet items
+- assets (for example, trade debts) not recorded in a trading book

+- off-balance sheet items

 - the location of client money

 - the location of client assets

 - the location of its own cash deposits

 - the sources of its earnings.

 However, there are no limits on the banking book exposures of an Investment Firm.
 The Company reports to CySEC on a quarterly basis the level of concentration risk with respect to the credit institutions, investment firms and other entities where client money are held and where client securities are deposited while it shall report the level of concentration risk with respect to the credit institutions where its own cash is deposited as per Article 54(2) of IFR.
+Moreover, the

-Moreover, the Company reports the top five clients from which the largest amounts of the Company's earnings are derived as well as the top five, if available, largest trading book exposures and largest exposures not recorded in the trading book.
+Company reports the top five clients from which the largest amounts of the Company's earnings are derived as well as the top five, if available, largest trading book exposures and largest exposures not recorded in the trading book.

-Further to the above, the Company's own corporate funds and clients' funds during the year 2022 were well diversified, as per the provisions of Paragraph 6(2) of Directive DI87-01 and Circular C418.
+Further to the above, the Company's own corporate funds and clients' funds during the year 2023 were well diversified, as per the provisions of Paragraph 6(2) of Directive DI87-01 and Circular C418.
 The Company maintains proper accounting controls in order to identify, monitor and control all exposures including clients' balances and the value of the assets held as financial instruments under pledge.

-4.7.
-Liquidity Requirement
+4.4.Liquidity Requirement

 As a Class 2 investment firm, the Company is required to hold an amount of liquid assets equivalent to at least one third of the fixed overheads requirement.
 The purpose is to ensure that the investment firms have an adequate stock of unencumbered high-quality liquid assets that can be converted easily and immediately in private markets in cash to meet their liquidity needs for a 30-calendar day liquidity stress scenario.

 The IFR specifies the instruments that are eligible to be qualified as liquid assets to be included in the calculation of the said ratio: